Nogg-aholic/PowerSuit/PatchNotes/Update_0.4.0.md

 - You can hover over a labeled region of the screen to see what fuels your Suit accepts
 - New suit material coloration, also - colors for the hoverpack on your back!

+Early Release 2

+- Gravity flight in Multiplayer should be less jumpy now.
+If you still have problems with this, it is likely because your host's FPS is low compared to the client.
+- Now only Modules can be stored in a PowerSuit's inventory.
+This is to prevent you from storing your suit within itself, making it permanently inaccessible.
+- New system of widgets that modules can control
+- Overlay Module Widgets
+	- These can render above the PowerSuit HUD
+- Attachment Module Widgets
+	- These already existed, but now have a name
+	- Attachments can set an AMW to appear inside the Suit Inventory's 'Module Configuration' section
+- Inventory Module Widgets
+	- Show up on the right side of the inventory pane

+- By default, you can no longer open the Suit Inventory window with your regular inventory open.
+The new Inventory Module Widget section takes up a lot of space.
+(TODO) You can re-enable this in the Config if you'd like.
+- By default, if you try to open your regular inventory with the Suit Inventory window open, it will open out to the side of the regular Inventory window.

+- Fuel unlocks should work more consistently in multiplayer and be faster to calculate

 ## Bugfixes

 - Numerous multiplayer client related bugfixes